Jeffrey Tambor: Career

-Early career

 Tambor first moved to repertory theater in Milwaukee, later making his Broadway debut in the comedy Sly Fox (1976), appearing with George C. Scott and directed by Arthur Penn.
 He appeared in Measure for Measure in the same year.
 In 1979, he starred in Norman Jewison's ...And Justice For All, as a lawyer friend of the protagonist, Arthur Kirkland (Al Pacino).
-In an early TV job, an ad for Avis rent-a-car, he was seen running (huffing and puffing) through an airport, mocking O. J. Simpson's "Go, O.J., go!" ads for Hertz.
-He has had a significant career in episodic TV, where he made numerous guest appearances on different shows, including Taxi, Kojak, M*A*S*H, The Golden Girls, and Three's Company.
-In 1979, Tambor got his first role as a main character in television in the short-lived show The Ropers.
-Throughout the 1980s Tambor had a recurring role on Hill Street Blues playing a defense attorney who eventually becomes a judge.
+In an early TV job, an ad for Avis Rent a Car System, he was seen running through an airport, mocking O. J. Simpson's "Go, O.J., go!" ads for Hertz.
+On television, he made guest appearances on shows including Taxi, Kojak, M*A*S*H, The Golden Girls, and Three's Company.
+In 1979, he got his first role as a main character in television in the short-lived show The Ropers.
+Throughout the 1980s, he had a recurring role on Hill Street Blues playing a defense attorney who eventually becomes a judge.
 In 1981, he appeared in an episode of Barney Miller as a man who was trying to bring exposure to the members of the Trilateral Commission in charge of the coming New World Order.
-In 1987, and 1988, Tambor appeared as a regular on the prime time ABC series Max Headroom as Murray, Edison's editor.
+From 1987 to 1988, he was a cast member of the prime time ABC series Max Headroom as Murray, Edison Carter's editor and key producer.
 In 1990, he appeared in the music video for the Phil Collins song "I Wish It Would Rain Down".

-The Larry Sanders Show

-Tambor played Hank Kingsley, the narcissistic sidekick of fictional talk show host Larry Sanders on The Larry Sanders Show.
+Tambor played Hank Kingsley, the narcissistic sidekick of fictional talk show host Larry Sanders on The Larry Sanders Show (1992–1998).
 Tambor received four Emmy nominations for his performance on the show—all of which he would lose, to Michael Richards for Seinfeld, David Hyde Pierce for Frasier, and his co-star Rip Torn.
-The character's famous catch phrase was "Hey, now!".